Welcome to our Free Halloween Coloring Pages for kids of all ages.

 He's waiting on your doorstep - in the middle of the night!

-It's time to gather your black, white, and orange crayons, because Halloween coloring pages are here!
+because Halloween coloring pages are here!

 We're making new Halloween Coloring Books, but while you wait,

 Early records claim Christians absorbed some Celtic practices in order to convert folks without war.

 Cultures would make peace treaties through religious constructs, subjugating each other's faith,

 compromising in a stalemate - then war anyway.